Archaeology-ABM/NASSA-hub/guidelines-for-authors.md

 >2.
 [GitHub Docs > Quickstart > Contributing to projects > Creating a branch to work on](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) (Git command lines).

 Once a branch has been created, make sure that it is selected, instead of "main", whenever changes are committed (see further below).

+Finally, you can "publish" the branch by either following the highlighted suggestion in GitHub Desktop or using command lines (**_Workflow B_**).

 ---
 ## Creating a module